 An inflatable water slide provides an incredibly fun playground for kids to use in the garden.
 But they can be an expensive purchase.
 When making such an investment, you’ll want to ensure you’re choosing the right one, with good features and quality materials.

 There are so many different designs, offering several possible features: water cannons, climbing walls, splash pools – the lot!
-These water playgrounds can be super versatile, as they can be used as bouncy castles when it’s no longer summer.
+Inflatable water slides can be very versatile too, used with water on hot summer days, or as dry bouncy castles when the weather is cooler.

-There’s quite a lot to consider when buying an inflatable waterslide, so I’ve put together the following pointers to help you make an informed decision.
+There’s quite a lot to consider when buying a water slide, so I’ve put together the following pointers to help you make an informed decision.

 The bigger the better, right?
 Well, not necessarily!

-The size of the waterslide you should buy will be dictated by the size of your garden.
-Specifically, the flat area of your garden – you certainly won’t be able to put these inflatable playgrounds on any slopes or uneven ground.
+The size of inflatable water slide that you should buy will be dictated by the size of your garden.
+Specifically, the flat surface area of your garden – you certainly won’t be able to put these inflatable playgrounds on any slopes or uneven ground.

 It’s better to be safe than sorry, so you should physically mark out the available space in your garden, using a piece of string or skipping ropes to get an accurate measurement.

 Remember that you want to leave a border, as you don’t want the inflatable pressing against your shrubs and flowerbeds.
 Also, allow for extra room around the edges that are OK to get wet – kids are capable of projectile splashing water for many metres, and you won’t want it anywhere near your washing line!

 It goes without saying, but ensure you have enough space to keep the inflatable water slide well away from borders, pet enclosures and fence lines.
 The neighbours won’t be happy if they have unwanted peepers looking into their garden all day.